How to Start Journaling as Part of Your Wind-Down Routine

 Why This Works

-Journaling before bed reduces ruminationâthe mental looping that keeps us awake.
-Studies show expressive writing lowers cortisol and improves sleep quality.
-But beyond the science, itâs a quiet act of self-respect.
-In a world that demands constant output, choosing to sit with your thoughtsâwithout fixing, performing, or escapingâis radical.
+Studies show that expressive writing lowers cortisol levels, the primary stress hormone, and significantly improves sleep quality and duration.
+But beyond the science, itâs a quiet act of self respect.
+In a world that demands constant output, productivity, and availability, choosing to sit with your thoughts, without fixing, performing, or escaping, is radical.
+It is a reclaiming of your internal space.

 Start small.
 Stay gentle.
 Let your journal be your quiet companion, not your taskmaster.

 Tonight, before you turn off the light, try just one sentence.
+Youâve already done the hardest part, which is showing up for yourself.

 Ready for the real thing?
 Find a Unwind venue near you â